-The funding agreement must meet the following requirements with regard to infrastructure costs.
-13
+The funding agreement must meet the following requirements regarding infrastructure costs.

-1. Infrastructure costs must be funded through cash, fairly evaluated non-cash, and third-party in-kind partner contributions, including any funding from philanthropic organizations or other private entities or through other alternative financing options, to provide a stable and equitable funding stream for ongoing one-stop delivery system operations.
+1. Infrastructure costs must be funded through cash, fairly evaluated non-cash, or third-party in-kind partner contributions, including any funding from philanthropic organizations or other private entities or through other alternative financing options, to provide a stable and equitable funding stream for ongoing one-stop center operations.